-1) Amounts listed reflect the target amount of payouts under the 2022 Cash Bonus Plan as of the grant date of such awards.
-The 2022 Cash Bonus Plan was designed to reward plan participants for their individual contributions to our achievement of pre-established financial performance objectives and significant product development milestones and customer-related objectives for 2022.
+1) Amounts listed reflect the target and maximum amount of payouts under the 2023 Cash Bonus Plan.
+The 2023 Cash Bonus Plan was designed to reward plan participants for their individual contributions to our achievement of pre-established financial performance objectives and significant product development milestones and customer-related objectives for 2023.
 The actual amounts paid to our NEOs pursuant to the plan are set forth in the Summary Compensation Table above.
-For more information about the terms of the 2022 Cash Bonus Plan, including the calculation of the actual amounts paid pursuant to the plan, please see the section of this Proxy Statement entitled "Compensation Discussion and Analysis - 2022 Short-Term Cash Incentive Program Summary and Results."
+For more information about the terms of the 2023 Cash Bonus Plan, including the calculation of the actual amounts paid pursuant to the plan, please see the section of this Proxy Statement entitled "Compensation Discussion and Analysis - 2023 Short-Term Cash Incentive Program Summary and Results."